Hakuba Valley - Happo-one

 How do I get to Hakuba Happo-one from Tokyo?

-Take the Hokuriku Shinkansen from Tokyo to Nagano Station (about 90 minutes), then a direct bus to Hakuba (60-70 minutes).
-Alternatively, there are direct highway buses from Shinjuku (about 5 hours).
+Take the Hokuriku Shinkansen from Tokyo to Nagano Station (about 90 minutes), then the Alpico express bus from Nagano Station East Exit to Hakuba (about 70 minutes).
+Alternatively, overnight or daytime highway buses run direct from Shinjuku Expressway Bus Terminal (about 4.5–5 hours).

 Is Hakuba Happo-one good for beginners?